The History & State of Marriage Equality in the US

 One area that is of considerable significance to any married couple is finances and the aspect of sharing finances in marriage.

 In the USA, there are a considerable number of Federal benefits and responsibilities which are applicable only to married people.
-When it comes to things such as pension and social security, spouses can benefit financially.
-A married couple is treated as a unit in terms of joint tax returns, and joint insurance policies.
+When it comes to things such as pensions and social security, spouses can benefit financially.
+A married couple is treated as a unit in terms of joint tax returns and joint insurance policies.

-In the Supreme Court ruling for marriage equality, the apparent inability of same-sex couples to produce children was not deemed sufficient reason not to marry.
+In the Supreme Court ruling for marriage equality, the apparent inability of same-sex couples to produce children has not been deemed a sufficient reason not to marry.
 The verdict included the aim of protecting children obtained by other means in a same-sex marriage.

 It is generally beneficial for a child to have parents with a legally recognized relationship, including legal benefits and legal protection.